dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 ### SQL Server Express LocalDB

-The connection string specifies a SQL Server LocalDB DB.
+The connection string specifies [SQL Server LocalDB](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-2016-express-localdb?view=sql-server-2017).
 LocalDB is a lightweight version of the SQL Server Express Database Engine and is intended for app development, not production use.
 LocalDB starts on demand and runs in user mode, so there's no complex configuration.
 By default, LocalDB creates *.mdf* DB files in the `C:/Users/<user>` directory.

 ## Add code to initialize the DB with test data